 While Stevia is now a popular sweetener that can be found online and in health food stores, it has been used for hundreds of years to sweeten foods and drinks.
 People would also chew on the leaves as a simple, sweet treat.

-The leaves from the stevia bush were also used for medicinal purposes.
+The leaves from the stevia bush were also used for medical purposes.
 People would crush the leaves to create healing ointments for burns or medicines for digestive issues.

 When sold as a natural sweetener, Stevia is 200 times sweeter than sugar.
 It may even help with hypertension and obesity.
 However, more studies are needed to explore the potential health benefits.